postmodern/kramdown-man/README.md

   * Supports multi-paragraph list items and blockquotes.
   * Supports converting `[foo-bar](foo-bar.1.md)` and `[bash](man:bash(1))`
     links into `SEE ALSO` man page references.
+* Provides a handy `kramdown-man` command for converting or previewing markdown man pages.
 * Provides a rake task for converting `man/*.md` into man pages.
 * Uses the pure-Ruby [Kramdown][kramdown] markdown parser.
 * Supports [Ruby] 3.x, [JRuby], and [TruffleRuby].